U.S. trade deficit narrows sharply; labor market tightening

 A second report from the Labor Department showed hourly worker compensation accelerated at a 3.4 percent rate in the first quarter after rising at a 2.4 percent pace in the October-December period.
 It increased at a 2.5 percent rate compared to the first quarter of 2017.

 Prices for U.S. Treasuries were trading higher, while the dollar was little changed against a basket of currencies.
-U.S. stock index futures were slightly lower.
+U.S. stocks were lower.

 In March, exports of goods and services increased 2.0 percent to an all-time high of $208.5 billion, lifted by a $1.9 billion increase in shipments of commercial aircraft.
 There were also increases in exports of soybeans, corn and crude oil.
 Real goods exports were the highest on record.